 Summer Music

-Summer Music at Rivers is a two-week summer program for students ages 8-18; however, younger students may be accepted on a case-by-case basis.
-Students of any wind, string, or brass instruments, or piano are welcome to audition.
-Each session concludes with performances of the chamber groups and large ensembles.
+Summer Music at RSC is a classical style, intensive, two-week summer program for students ages 8-18*, involving private lessons, chamber coaching, large ensemble rehearsals, theory and activities.
+Students of the string, piano, wind or brass instruments are welcome to audition.
+Each session concludes with chamber group and large ensemble performances.

-Audition Requirements Students should prepare two contrasting pieces/movements that best demonstrate their abilities and one or two scales of their choice (no piano accompaniment).
-All participants are required to have completed suzuki book 3 or comparable repertoire.
-Complete an online application to schedule an audition.
+Participants should prepare two contrasting pieces/movements that best demonstrate their abilities and one or two scales of their choice (no piano accompaniment).
+Participants should also expect to sight read 8-12 measures of music appropriate to their abilities at their audition.

-Please complete both the program application and audition form to schedule your audition.
+Please complete both the program application and the audition form to schedule your audition.

 Counselor-In-Training (CITs)